mhmmd-attar/pbp-flutter-lab/README.md

 `Navigator.push` pushes a route into the navigator stack while `Navigator.pushReplacement` pushes a route then removing the previous route (the current route/screen before the new one is pushed).

 ### List all the widgets you used in this project and explain their functions.
-1. Drawer
-2. ListTile
-3. Form
-4. TextFormField
-5. DropdownButtonFormField
-6. TextButton
-7. Dialog
-8. ListView
-9. Row
-10. Column
-11. Expanded
-12. Padding
-13. Align
-14. Container
-15. Text
-16. SizedBox
-17. FocusNode
+1. Drawer: a drawer in your page, sidemenu opened with a hamburger button, used in the Scaffold widget.
+2. Scaffold: a widget to build the page using basic Material Design visual layout structure
+3. Form: a container that can group together multiple form field widgets
+4. TextFormField: a form field that is a TextField, used for text input
+5. DropdownButtonFormField: a form field that is a dropdown menu.
+6. Dialog: a dialog widget that shows basic general dialog
+7. ListView.separated: a scrolling widget that displays children widgets constructed with a separator
+8. Row: displays children in a horizontal array
+9. Column: displays children in a vertical array
+10. Expanded: expands in a Row, Column, or Flex widget
+11. Padding: insets its child by the given padding
+12. Align: aligns its child with the alignment property
+13. Container: a container that can have specified painting, positioning, and sizing
+14. Text: displays a text
+15. SizedBox: a box with specified size, child will be forced to its dimension
+16. FocusScope and FocusNode: manages keyboard focus

 ### Name the types of events that exist in Flutter (example: onPressed).
 1. onChanged